kamaln7/zenbot/README.md

 [![Build Status](https://semaphoreci.com/api/v1/kamaln7/zenbot/branches/master/badge.svg)](https://semaphoreci.com/kamaln7/zenbot)

-zenbot is a Slack bot that enforces users to have silent periods in which they are reprimanded for offending.
+zenbot is a Slack bot that enforces "zen periods" for users, during which they are reprimanded for using Slack.
 Currently, the only available action is giving negative [karmabot](https://github.com/kamaln7/karmabot) karma points.

 ## Syntax